Car crash compensation phone scam

-In the last fortnight there have been 27 reports to WA ScamNet/Consumer Protection about cold-calls from someone claiming to be from ‘Accident Helpline.’
+Within a single fortnight, WA ScamNet/Consumer Protection has received as many as 27 reports about cold-calls from someone claiming to be from ‘Accident Helpline'.

 Accident Helpline has already posted a warning on its website to advise it does not make cold-calls and this is nothing to do with them.